tdechaize/tools_tde/How config MinGW GCC C_C++ compiler (official version) (32 bits) into CodeBlocks.md

    return 0;
 }

+### PS2 : Use of GCC compiler included in MinGW official in command line (just to illustrate)

-PS2 : You can also use compiler GCC in command console on Windows (CMD.EXE) with next instructions :
+You can also use compiler GCC in command console on Windows (CMD.EXE) with next instructions :

 set PATHSAV=%PATH%
 set PATH=C:\MinGW\bin;%PATH%